tombensve/APS/APS-Auth/APSSimpleUserServiceProvider/docs/src/APSSimpleUserService.md

 # APSSimpleUserService

 This is an simple, easy to use service for handling logged in users.
 It provides two services: APSSimpleUserService and APSSimpleUserServiceAdmin.
 The latter handles all creation, editing, and deletion of roles and users.
 This service in itself does not require any authentication to use!
 Thereby you have to trust all code in the server!
-The APSUserAdminWeb WAB bundle however does require a user with role ’apsadmin’ to be logged in or it will simply repsond with a 401 (UNAUTHORIZED).
+The APSUserAdminWeb WAB bundle however does require a user with role _apsadmin_ to be logged in or it will simply repsond with a 401 (UNAUTHORIZED).

 So why this and not org.osgi.service.useradmin ?
-Well, maybe I’m just stupid, but _useradmin_ does not make sense to me.
+Well, maybe I'm just stupid, but _useradmin_ does not make sense to me.
 It seems to be missing things, specially for creating.
 You can create a role, but you cannot create a user.
 There is no obvious authentication of users.
 Maybee that should be done via the credentials Dictionary, but what are the expected keys in there ?
-This service is intended to make user and role handling simple and clear.
+APSSimpleUserService is intended to make user and role handling simple and clear.

 ## Basic example